wanxinjin/wanxinjin.github.io/_pages/about.md

 -----
 #### **My Research**

-My research is to formalize and develop **interactive autonomy**, which characterizes robots' capability of seamlessly interacting with humans, safely and skillfully touching and affecting physical objects.
-Specifically, I am making robots.
+My research  focuses on developing <strong>interactive intelligence</strong>, which makes robots to
-- **operate in cohort with humans,** by understanding human intents, assisting human decisions, improving its autonomy through human intuitive interactions, toward safe and individualized human-robot relation;
+- **seamlessly interact with humans**, by understanding human intent, assisting with human decision-making, improving its intelligence through human intuitive interactions, toward safe and personalized human-robot relationship;

-- **reason about and manipulate physical objects**,  by learning and planning with physical representations, touching and affecting objects in a safe and controlled manner, toward human-like physical intelligence.
+- **skillfully manipulating physical objects**, by learning and planning with physical representations, touching and affecting objects with maximum dexterity while ensuring safety and controllability, toward human-level physical intelligence.

-In an era of big data and deep models, I build my solutions to interactive autonomy by the integration of theoretically understanding the fundamentals/limits of the system and empirically learning from the most accessible data.
-Therefore, my methods of interactive autonomy lie at a middle ground that combines the complementary benefits of control/optimization (model-based) and machine learning (data-driven).
+I develop my solutions for interactive intelligence by combining a theoretical understanding of system fundamentals with empirical learning from readily accessible data.
+Our approaches are positioned at the intersection of control/optimization (model-based) and machine learning (data-driven), leveraging the complementary benefits of both.

 <p style="margin-bottom:1.2cm; margin-left: 1.5cm"> </p>